VivianQuach/Suika/README.md

 **Point System:** For every merge, you get (2 * cat level) added to your points.
 When you merge two of the smallest cat, you get 2 points, when you merge two of the second smallest, you get 4, and so on.

-Here is a short demo of the game:

-<video controls src="demo.mp4" title="Title"></video>

 If you would like to run an application of the game, in processing go to file-> export application, pick which is right for you and add in the assets folder into the folder to play the game.
 Enjoy!!!

+Here is a short demo of the game:

+<video controls src="demo.mp4" title="Video"></video>